 What that means is that you BOTH take responsibility for shifting modes from daytime Get Shit Done to evening Go With the Flow.
-This transition time is an activity that you do that becomes a bridge from your individual days, to coming together as a couple.
+To smoothly transition from work to home, involve yourself in an activity that becomes a bridge from your individual days, to coming together as a couple.

 Half an hour is a great amount of time to shoot for, but the main thing is that you do it.
 Even 15 minutes has a profound impact on your purposeful connection.